What is Single Sign-On (SSO)

 Single sign-on, commonly abbreviated as SSO, is a user authentication process that permits a user to enter one username and password in order to access multiple applications or websites.
 The process authenticates the user for all the applications they have been given rights to and eliminates further prompts when the user switches applications during the same session.
 In this glossary entry, we will delve into the intricate details of SSO, its benefits, how it works, and its potential drawbacks.

 SSO is a critical component in the realm of cybersecurity.
-It simplifies the user experience by reducing password fatigue from different user name and password combinations.
+It simplifies the user experience by reducing password fatigue from different user name and password combinations, eliminating the need for multiple passwords.
 It also increases IT efficiency due to lower number of IT help desk calls about passwords.
 However, SSO also presents potential risks, such as the possibility of unauthorized access if the primary login credentials are compromised.

 Understanding SSO